Basic quasi-reductive root data and supergroups: Basic quasi-reductive root data for basic quasi-reductive supergroups

 where $\tilde \bbG:=\bbG_1\times \bbG_2$, and $X(T_i)$ is spanned by $\frakr_i$, $i=1,2$.
 Furthermore, there is an isomorphism of superschemes

 which follows from Theorem \ref{thm: Gavarini}(2).
 Then according to the structure theorem of connected reductive algebraic groups (see \cite[Theorem 7.3.1 and Corollary 7.6.4]{Sp}), it is readily concluded that $G$ is isomorphic to $(G_1\times C_1)\times (G_2\times C_2$), where $C_i$ are some central tori of $G$ respectively.
-Combining with (\ref{eq: Y decomp}), we obtain a contradiction with the indecomposable assumption of $(G,Y)$.
-The necessary part is proved.
+Combining with (\ref{eq: Y decomp}), we obtain a contradiction with the indecomposable assumption of $(G,Y)$, {taking into account Thm \ref{prop: basic existence}}.
+The proof is completed. \end{proof}

-(2) For the sufficient part, we only show that if $(G,Y)$ is decomposable, then $\frakr$ is not irreducible.
-This follows from Lemma \ref{lem: 3.4}. \end{proof}

-\begin{remark} Recall that in the structure theory of reductive algebraic groups, the root data capture all information of the given connected reductive algebraic groups.
-So the root data are in one-to-one correspondence with the connected reductive algebraic groups.
-Unlike the case of connected reductive algebraic groups, a basic quasi-reductive root datum does not correspond to a unique basic reductive supergroups.
-In order to prove this, by equivalence of the categories of supergroups and of super Harish-Chandra pairs, we take an example regarding Lie superalgebras.